Required Minimum Distributions

 - Not surprisingly, treatment of an annuitized IRA annuity is different, and also depends upon the annuitization period.
 Believe or not, even the IRS isn't sure how to handle this, so you're pretty much on your own, subject to the interpretation of the IRS, the company holding the annuity, and/or your tax professional.
 Good luck with that.

 - Qualified Charitable Distributions can satisfy an RMD, with the added bonus of the distribution not being taxable income to the account holder (however, the account holder gives up the tax deduction for the charitable contribution, so some tax planning is required to effectively use this option).
 We have a blog article on qualified charitable distributions.
-NOTE: You must actually be over the age of 72 at the time of the distribution for it to qualify as a QCD, unlike other RMD withdrawals that can be taken any time in the calendar year that you turn 72.
+NOTE: You must actually be over the age of 70-1/2 (the QCD age was not changed either SECURE Act) at the time of the distribution for it to qualify as a QCD, unlike other RMD withdrawals that can be taken any time in the calendar year that you reach your RBD.
 Also, if you have an IRA checkbook account, writing a check to an eligible charitable organization before the end of the year will not meet the QCD requirements.
 It must be cashed and debited from the IRA account before the end of the year.

 - If you miss an RMD, you can sometimes get the IRS to waive the 50% penalty by filing IRS Form 5329 and 1) admitting your mistake, 2) apologizing, and 3) promising not to do it again (don't laugh, this sage advice comes from one of the country's top retirement accounting firms, ).